-This has been developed in the light of the wider city vision work, which was undertaken under the 'Norwich 2040' banner.
+The 2019-22 Corporate Plan was developed in the light of the wider city vision work, which was undertaken under the 'Norwich 2040' banner.
 This started with a significant piece of resident and stakeholder engagement during 2016/17 and 2017/18 to identify consensus about what the strengths and challenges of Norwich are.
 It then continued with analysis of the findings to shape a vision for Norwich in 2040 which provides a shared set of aspirations for Norwich.